Skip to main content

 You can use all the features while on trial, depending on your plan.
 There are no limits.

 When your trial period comes to an end, you will be charged a fixed weekly fee according to your plan (as the first charge).
-Fixed fees are charged at the beginning of the billing period, which is, in fact, an upfront (advance) payment, while variable transaction fees are charged historically (for the past 7-day period, the billing cycle).
+Fixed fees are charged at the beginning of the billing period, which is, in fact, an upfront (advance) payment, while variable transaction fees are charged historically (for the past 7-day period, the billing cycle) or in accordance with the usage and the threshold applicable.

-For example, if you have the Optimal Plan, you pay €16.99 after the first seven days since starting the usage.
+For example, if you have the Optimal plan, you pay €16.99 after the first seven days since starting the usage.
 Then, after another billing cycle of seven days, you will be charged €16.99 for the next seven days, and transaction fees for the past period.
+Please note that the first payment of fees may be earlier, if the threshold is reached.

 Canceling the subscription during the trial period saves your free trial days.
 You can use them once you decide to go back to Checkify.
 If you cancel before the finish of the trial period, there will be no charges: neither fixed, nor transactional.